 Saying these things then, it only follows that we would also like for future generations of humans to have the opportunity to also enjoy Singing Dogs.
 Everyday we see the effects of poor animal management.
 The international extinction list is sickening.
-My opinion is that we should do the best we can to preserve what we have, no matter what it is.
-"I will not pass this way again," DE 7/9/2013
+My opinion is that we should do the best we can to preserve what we have.
+Our goal with Singing Dogs is to preserve the bloodlines needed to continue, as long as possible, NGSD who are healthy and free of intentional inbreeding and domestication.
+DE 7/9/2013

 Singing Dogs As Companions

 It is believed that Singing Dogs have been raised and kept as family pets and hunters for thousands of years.
 The first Singers were imported into the United States in 1958 and we have verification of Singers serving as family companions beginning in the 1960's.
 As interest in NGSD has increased, likewise so have the numbers that are being kept in homes.